 No boarding will be allowed if the test is positive.

-After obtaining the negative test results, each adult must fill out a digital Sanitary entry form online on the dedicated platform (Etis.pf) mainly agreeing to:
+Each adult must fill out a digital Sanitary entry form online on the dedicated platform (www.etis.pf) between 30 and 6 days prior to departure mainly agreeing to:

-The Sanitary entry form is to be completed online on the dedicated digital platform ETIS.pf [Electronic Travel Information System].
+The Sanitary entry form is to be completed online on the dedicated digital platform www.etis.pf [Electronic Travel Information System].

 Once completed a receipt with an ETIS number will be issued by email;

-A printout of this receipt must be presented upon check-in together with the test results in order to be able to board the flight to French Polynesia and both documents will need to be presented upon arrival at Tahiti’s Faa’a international airport.
+A printout of this receipt and boarding authorization must be presented upon check-in together with the test results in order to be able to board the flight to French Polynesia and all documents will need to be presented upon arrival at Tahiti’s Faa’a international airport.

 The printout receipt of the health engagement form is to be kept with the traveler at all times and in all places during their stay in French Polynesia.